antonmedv/silicone-skeleton/README.md

 Install
 -------

-Use Composer to create new project.
+Use Composer to create a new project:
 ```
 composer create-project elfet/silicone-skeleton your/app/path
 ```

-Open directory using for writing caches, logs, ext.
-So you must give write permissions to write for www-data user.
+Open directory used for writing caches, logs, ext.
+So you must give write permissions for www-data user.
 Example:
 ```
 sudo chmod +a "www-data allow delete,write,append,file_inherit,directory_inherit" app/open/